7enderhead/antiweb/documentation/_sources/antiweb.txt

 .. py:method:: create_out_file_name(working_dir, directory, input_file)

-  Computes the absolute path for the output file name.
+  Computes the absolute path of the output file name.
 The input file name suffix is replaced by ".rst".
 If the input file name ends with ".rst" the string "_docs" is added before the suffix.
-  If directory contains a relative path then paths of the working_dir and the directory are combined with the input file name.
+  If directory contains a relative path, then the paths of the working_dir and the directory are combined with the input file name.
 Otherwise, the directory is combined with the input file name.